|The 1980 Buccaneer draft review|

 Solid versatile lineman who spent four years with the Bucs and made nine starts over that period along the line.
 Jumped to the USFL as many NFL back-ups did in 1983 and had two seasons in the rival league before returning to the NFL thanks to a trade between the Bucs and the 49ers.

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Played both cornerback and safety in college but not at a high enough level to prepare him for a role in the NFL and was cut in camp.
-Never played football in the NFL at all.

 One of the finest receivers in franchise history who formed a great partnership with Kevin House for many seasons.
 Ranks in the top-10 in most franchise receiving marks and an excellent late round selection.